 Nofima is located at Ås, Stavanger, Bergen, Sunndalsøra, and Tromsø.
-For this project NOFIMA Centre for Recirculation in Aquaculture (NCRA) and NOFIMA Cleaner Fish Experimental Unit (CFU), both at the Research Station for sustainable aquaculture at Sunndalsøra, and the Sunndalsøra has indoor tanks with salmon, wrasse and lumpsucker on RAS and flow through.
+For this project, the NOFIMA Centre for Recirculation in Aquaculture (NCRA) and NOFIMA Cleaner Fish Experimental Unit (CFU) are supplemented with additional facilities for research on salmon.
+The facilities at Sunndalsøra therefore include indoor tanks with salmon, wrasse and lumpsucker on RAS and flow through.